 If bullet points are desired and each bullet point is a complete sentence, end each with a period.
 However, be cautious.
-If individual bullet points are complete sentences, it is likely that you do not need to pull them out as bulletpoints.
+If individual bullet points are complete sentences, it is likely that you do not need to bullet them.
 Try to include them as part of the text or rewrite them as fragments.
 Do not mix fragments and complete sentences in a single list of bullet points.

-The Six Dimensions of Access are:
+Six Dimensions of Access